-"Over the last two times that we thought we might get a bid, it's still been about the Colonial tournament,'' Flint said prior to embarking on the trip west from Philadelphia.
+"Over the last two times that we thought we might get a bid, it's still been about the Colonial tournament,'' said Flint prior to embarking on the team's West Coast trip.
 "We had a great schedule and we didn't get in.
 Last year we won a lot of games and didn't get in.
 It hasn't worked out for us to get an at-large bid.
-I'm not sure what the issue is but it's always been about the Colonial.''
+I'm not sure what the issue is, but it's always been about the Colonial.''

 Fouch was averaging 16.7 points a game.
 He will now try for a sixth season of eligibility.
-The Dragons didn't have guard Damion Lee for the win over Penn because of whiplash that occurred in the previous game.
+The Dragons didn't have guard Damion Lee for their win over Penn due to a whiplash injury he suffered in the previous game.
 Flint is hopeful that Lee can play in Anaheim.
 He also is banking on Tavon Allen, who missed the first two games but scored 15 in the win over Penn, taking over for Fouch.
-He'd like/needs Frantz Massenat to be a major factor as well.
+He'd like -- and perhaps needs -- Frantz Massenat to be a major factor as well.

-The Dragons have always been a guard-heavy team with forwards who are undersized that crash the boards and make plays by earning second shots.
-But turnovers have crushed the Dragons early this season and without Fouch, taking care of the ball will be even more important.
+The Dragons have always been a guard-heavy team with forwards who are undersized but crash the boards and make plays by earning second shots.
+But turnovers have crushed the Dragons early this season, and without Fouch, taking care of the ball will be even more important.

 Drexel is an example of a team that knows it has a small window to get in the tournament.
 We can all dance around how important this game or that game is to the bigger picture for a team, but unless a team notches enough wins and avoids dropping games it shouldn't, then it still comes down to the conference tournament.
-Even mighty Gonzaga and Butler have been there before, where average nonconference records put immense pressure on them to win the conference tournaments and earn a bid rather than leaving the at-large bid to chance.
+Even mighty Gonzaga and Butler have been there before: Average nonconference records have put immense pressure on them to win their conference tournaments and earn a bid rather than leaving the at-large bid to chance.

-Look, at 1-2, the Dragons are hardly out of contention.
-Win three games in Anaheim, suddenly the at-large conversation can take on a new life.
-But not having Fouch has dashed cold water on the dream of finally getting the Dragons into the NCAA tournament without having to claim a conference title.
+At 1-2, the Dragons are hardly out of contention.
+Win three games in Anaheim, and suddenly the at-large conversation can take on a new life.
+But not having Fouch has splashed cold water on the Dragons' dream of finally getting into the NCAA tournament without having to claim a conference title.

 "The only thing we're talking about is winning the [conference] tournament and getting in the NCAA tournament that way,'' said Flint.
 "We understand we won a lot of games last year.
 But it's about winning the tournament.
 It always has been our focus.

-"It hurts without Chris, but we knew we had a tougher schedule,'' said Flint of the Anaheim tournament and two other possible NCAA-like games against Saint Joseph's and Davidson, a pair of teams that should be in contention for bids out of the A-10 and Southern Conference.
+"It hurts without Chris, but we knew we had a tougher schedule,'' said Flint, referring to the Anaheim tournament and games against Saint Joseph's and Davidson, teams that should also be in contention for NCAA bids.
 "We know we need to win the CAA tournament to get into the NCAA tournament.
 We know how hard it is to get in without it.''

-Delaware, which suddenly must be taken seriously as a CAA contender, is in the NIT semifinals after winning at Virginia.
-Hofstra took out Marshall and South Dakota State at home.
-George Mason may be the team to beat after winning at UVa and nearly taking down New Mexico in the Virgin Islands.
+Delaware, which is in the NIT Tip-Off semifinals after winning at Virginia, must be taken seriously as a CAA contender.
+Hofstra, which took out Marshall and South Dakota State at home, could be a threat, as well.
+George Mason may be the team to beat after winning at UVA and nearly taking down New Mexico in the Virgin Islands.
 Overall, though, this is as weak as the CAA has been since George Mason made the Final Four in 2006.

 Flint isn't giving up hope.
-He said if Lee can play up to his potential then the Dragons can sustain the loss of Fouch.
+He said if Lee can play up to his potential, the Dragons can sustain the loss of Fouch.
 Fouch made the big baskets, so someone has to be willing to take and make those shots.

 Nothing has changed despite the Fouch injury.
 The Dragons can still win the league and must win the conference tournament to get a bid.